coreos/coreos-kubernetes/Documentation/deploy-workers.md

 DOCKER_OPT_IPMASQ=""
 ```

-If using Flannel for networking.

-*Note:* Do not use below if you intend to use Callico for networking
+If using Flannel for networking, setup the Flannel CNI configuration with below.
+If you intend to use Calico for networking, setup using [Set Up the CNI config (optional)](#set-up-the-cni-config-optional) instead.

 **/etc/kubernetes/cni/net.d/10-flannel.conf**